jotasprout/jotasprout.github.io-OLD/_posts/2017-08-01-Initial-Setup-of-Server-and-Security.markdown

 If you're using another OS, you'll have to do something else.

-Instructions for Ubuntu or whatever ...
+Instructions for Ubuntu or whatever ... maybe

 Instructions for Public Key Authentication

 Instructions for Disabling Root

+Instructions for installing and using firewall

 Instructions for Setting Up Two-Factor Authentication Few things are as secure as two-factor authentication and this method is also both free and easy.
 For Ubuntu, it's one, short line of code.
 For CentOS--what I'm using--it's a wee bit (but not much) longer.